-This booklet provides you with an outline of the elective subjects on offer for Year 9, 2017.
-This represents a significant step in your education as it provides an opportunity for you to make choices about some subjects you will study for the next two years.
+Students, this represents a significant step in your education as it provides an opportunity for you to make choices about some subjects you will study for the next two years.
 The process of decision making is a challenging one and you will be supported in this by your teachers and parents.
 Ultimately, however, this is your decision and we anticipate that you will make it wisely.

-Be aware that next year marks the commencement of your Record of School Achievement (ROSA) that is accumulated over Years 9 and 10.
+Be aware that next year marks the commencement of your Record of School Achievement (RoSA) that is accumulated over Year 9.
 Your elective subjects should be an area of study that you enjoy and in which you believe you can do well.